ccarner/bingBot/readme.md

 #Bing bot
 Bot for automatically doing bing searches.
-Written in python using the Selenium library
+Written in python using the Selenium library.